Vyral/base-template/_posts/2020-03-16-upcoming-events-for-agents.md

 {% include youtube.html %}

 I hosted my first “How to Grow Your Business to $10 Million” event the other day, which included lunch provided by Larry Steinway of Guaranteed Rate.
 It was a small group, open only to producers—though not necessarily big producers.
-Ideally, we were looking to target those who have been in the business for a couple of years and have tried a few different strategies.&nbsp;
+Ideally, we were looking to target those who have been in the business for a couple of years and have tried a few different strategies.
+Some are last-minute ideas, and others are highly planned out and have links on Eventbrite.

-As I was creating a presentation on how to increase your business’ volume to $10 million in sales in 12 months, I reflected back on my own journey to this benchmark. **My first year I sold $3 million, my second year I sold $11 million, and my third year I sold $24 million.** Is it luck?
+**As I was creating a presentation on how to increase your business’ sales volume to $10 million in 12 months, I reflected on my own journey to this benchmark.
+In my first year, I sold $3 million; in my second year, I sold $11 million; and in my third year, I sold $24 million.** Is it luck?
 Is it hard work?
 Did I pay for a lot of things along the way?
 I was able to map it all out, isolating 10 key items I feel were crucial to my success.
 None of those 10 things cost a dime.&nbsp;

 **Don’t hesitate to head over to my site and register for my events**, most of which are already scheduled out for the next few months.
 If we can continue to have more interest, we may increase frequency.